yourwebsite/django_chat_application/readme.md

 ## What are the resources to follow?
 - First is youtube.
 There is a playlist in youtube by JustDjango Youtube channel.
 It is a beginear friendly tutorial.
 - Second is online articles. online articles are good to go.

+## What we can use in the frontend?
+- You can use plain HTML, CSS, JavaScript or any javascript framework or library like Vue, React, Angular.